Tableflow

 Observability

 Ingestion lag for tables is emitted as a metric from the WarpStream Tableflow Agents.
 This metric is also available visually within the WarpStream Console.
+This metric is called warpstream_tableflow_partition_time_lag_seconds.
+Offset lag will be available at a later date during the EA period.

-This metric is tagged by table.id, table.name, topic, partition. partition-level tagging can be disabled with the WARPSTREAM_DISABLE_CONSUMER_GROUP_METRICS_TAGS=partition environment variable.
+This metric is tagged by table.id, table.name, topic, and partition. partition-level tagging can be disabled with the WARPSTREAM_DISABLE_CONSUMER_GROUP_METRICS_TAGS=partition environment variable.

 Last updated